skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 }
 ```

-There is also the **ternary operator**, which *returns a value*:
+There is also the **ternary operator**, which *returns a value*.
+For example,
 ```java
 int x = (y > 5) ?
 5 : y;
 ```
-In this example, x will have the same value as y unless that is more than 5, in which case it is scaled down to a 5.
+This can be translated as "if y > 5 then return 5; otherwise, return the value of y".

 #### While loops

-Java implements the familiar while loops, that execute a block of code as long as a specific  condition is true:
+Java implements the familiar while loop that executes a block of code as long as a specific
+condition is true.
+For example,
 ```java
 while (account.hasMoney()) {
     account.withdraw();
 }
 ```
-This loop will keep executing the `account.withdraw()` method  as long as `account.hasMoney()` is true.
+This loop will continue executing the `account.withdraw()` method  as long as `account.hasMoney()` is true.

 #### For loops